SoftwareHeritage/swh-dataset/docs/graph/dataset.rst

 Gitlab.com, Packagist, PyPI and Debian.
 The selection criteria to pick the software origins for each language was the following:

-- the 50 most popular Gitlab.com projects written in that languagethat have 2 stars or more,
+- the 50 most popular Gitlab.com projects written in that language that have 2 stars or more,
 - for Python, the 50 most popular PyPI projects (by usage statistics, according to the `Top PyPI Packages <https://hugovk.github.io/top-pypi-packages/>`_ database),
 - for PHP, the 50 most popular Packagist projects (by usage statistics, according to